OpenSpare/OpenSpare/README.md

 - Improving existing designs.
 - Manufacturing, testing and sharing feedback.

-👉 A detailed contribution guide will be available in [CONTRIBUTING.md](./CONTRIBUTING.md).
+👉 A detailed contribution guide is available in the [Wiki](https://github.com/OpenSpare/OpenSpare/wiki).

 ## License